Faced with sluggish beer sales growth, big brewers are launching new hard seltzer brands in 2020 with the hope of tapping into a fast-growing trend.

-Boston Beer revamped Truly's flavors in October 2019 to remove any "lingering bitterness" from the taste of the drink.
+Boston Beer revamped Truly's flavors in October 2019 to remove any "lingering bitterness" from its taste.
 Truly captured 45% of the U.S. market in 2016, the same year it launched, eventually dropping to 26% in 2019, according to Jefferies.

-The company expects if the hard seltzer category doubles in 2020, then Boston Beer will maintain its market share.
+The company expects Boston Beer to maintain its market share if the hard seltzer category doubles in 2020.

 "There hasn't been anything like this that got to scale so fast since light beer 40 years ago," founder and Chairman C. James Koch said during a third-quarter call with analysts.